-Gatwick Airport has facilitated the most movements in the first quarter of 2022 since before the onset of the COVID-19 pandemic first began.
-From the 1st January to 31st March 2022, there were 28,146 aircraft movements in total; an increase of around 10.5% on the last busiest quarter, Q4 2021.
-This promising return of movements should hopefully continue to grow as the South Terminal reopened again to passengers on 27th March 2022 for the first time since June 2020.
-The Airspace Office at Gatwick Airport will continue to monitor aircraft performance and compliance with noise abatement procedures while the movements continue to return to prepandemic levels.
+Gatwick Airport has facilitated the greatest number of movements in Q2 2022 than since before the onset of the COVID-19 pandemic.
+From the 1st April to 30th June 2022, there were 62,850 aircraft movements in total; more than double the amount of the last busiest quarter, Q1 2022.
+This significant increase of movements came after the re-opening of the South Terminal again to passengers on 27th March 2022 for the first time since June 2020.
+Gatwick's Airspace Office continues to monitor aircraft performance and compliance with noise abatement procedures as traffic levels continue to return to pre-pandemic levels.